 5. Unusual Noise in the Stereo System

-Similarly, accessory pop occurs due to a sudden voltage surge in different car components like headlights, indicators, or brakes, etc. Upon reaching the stereo system, this voltage spike can lead to the production of a sharp pop sound.
-While the cracking sounds can be due to old or worn out speaker components or bad connections.
+Similarly, accessory pop occurs due to a sudden voltage surge in different car components like headlights, indicators, brakes, etc.

-- Find the loose ground connection and fix it OR
+- Locate the faulty ground connection, then tighten it OR

 6. Sound Cutting Off

-Out of all the issues, one of the most annoying one can be the cutting off of the sound from the stereo system.
-Imagine listening to a track and the sound cuts off right at your favourite part … doesn’t feel nice, right?
-Yet it happens quite often especially with people who listen to their music at high volumes.
+Out of all the issues, one of the most annoying ones can be the cutting off of the sound from the stereo system.
+Imagine listening to a track and the sound cuts off right at your favorite part … doesn’t feel nice, right?
+Yet it happens quite often, especially with people who listen to their music at high volumes.

 To avoid this issue, you need to ensure that your amplifier does not get overheated.
 But how to do that?